MinnPost/legislature-tracker/README.md

 # State Legislature/Bill Tracker

-An application to keep track of what is going on in a state legislature.
 Using editorial expertise and the Sunlight Lab's Open States API, this application creates a curated view of what is going on in a state's legislature session.

 It combines data from [Open States](http://openstates.org/) and editorial data collected with [Google Docs](https://docs.google.com/).
 You can see some examples at [minnpost.github.io/legislature-tracker](http://minnpost.github.io/legislature-tracker/).